Lessons from tracing 200 years of perceived causes of mental health challenges

 Birkbeck, University of London

-Sarah Marks is Director of the Centre for Interdisciplinary Research on Mental Health at Birkbeck, University of London.
+Sarah is Director of the Centre for Interdisciplinary Research on Mental Health at Birkbeck, University of London.
 She is the lead researcher for the Wellcome-commissioned History of Causes project, an interactive timeline tracing ideas about the perceived causes of mental health challenges in the last 200 years.
 As a researcher, Sarah works across history and the social sciences to examine science and medicine in the modern and contemporary world, in transnational context.
 Her work also involves researching the lived experience of mental health challenges and their treatments, collaborating with qualitative researchers and anthropologists.

 • Veronica Wanyee